 Activities for partners

-We have had an increasing number of ‘non-participating partners’, husbands, wives, partners, friends of people who have come on one of our fun-filled, sun-filled painting , creative writing, language and knitting courses and our yoga and meditation retreat.
+We have had an increasing number of ‘non-participating partners’, husbands, wives, partners, friends of people who have come on one of our fun-filled, sun-filled painting, creative writing, language and knitting courses.
 We look after them very well and make sure they have as good a time as the course participants.
-In addition, they enjoy a £200 GBP discount off the cost of the course when they share a bedroom with their participating partner.
+In addition, they enjoy a £GBP 250 discount off the cost of the course when they share a bedroom with their participating partner.

 Then, if your partner wants to, he/she can accompany you and the painting group on trips we have each day to fascinating and beautiful locations: a Medieval castle, the weekly market in a walled down, the tranquil cloisters of a nearby monastery, a hilltop village, with a gourmet restaurant... (* The itinerary will be slightly different for other groups and it can be found in our creative writing, knitting and language sections.)

-But we’ve also been working on a number of special trips that we’ll be offering our ‘non-participating partners’ in 2015, but remember, like Italian traffic lights, the list of activities is only advisory, not obligatory!
+But we’ve also a number of special trips for ‘non-participating partners’, but remember, like Italian traffic lights, the list of activities is only advisory, not obligatory!
 Just let us know if any of them takes your fancy and we’ll fix it for you.

 The extra activities on offer include visits to:

 - underground caverns and the sulphurous spa of Equi Terme

 - the Bronze Age statue stele at Pontremoli

 - walks in and around Posara, in the surrounding hills and valleys and in the high Apennines